futureoceanslab/cc-distribution-review/README.md

 <strong>Distributional impacts:</strong>
 r code for the analysis of climate variables related to the distributional impacts and their magnitude.
 It contains:

-1. Analysis of the climate change variables that cause each of the distributional impacts (Stalked chart Figure 2D in our poster) To produce this figure the CVS "Stalked_Bar_Chart_cc_variables" is needed
+1. Analysis of the climate change variables that cause each of the distributional impacts (Stalked chart Figure 2D in our poster) Input: biblio_database.csv and Stalked_Bar_Chart_cc_variables.csv

 2. Magnitude of the latitude shift: boxplot, geom_bar, and histograms of different types (type 3.2 in the script Figure 2A in our poster)